Corporate Strengths & Capabilities

 The company complies with all aspects of contract milestones, including financial acquittals.

-The Board comprises of six highly qualified Directors who have extensive experience in all aspects of corporate governance and health.
+The Board comprises of seven highly qualified Directors who have extensive experience in all aspects of corporate governance and health.
 To ensure strong governance, transparency and insight into all elements of the organisation’s operation the Board is supported by the following Committees:

 - Audit and Risk